-- (1) During the course of the training program, the student will consult the academic adviser at least once during the academic year, preferably prior to the actual enrollment in courses - (2) During the semester when enrolled in EDU 676, the student will: - (a) Prepare a counseling tape demonstrating competencies in the use of microskills within the counseling session. - (b) Prepare a typescript of the tape. - (c) Write a critique of the tape which: - Discusses the issues with the - Identifies strengths and limitations of the counselor in exploring issues with the client. - Explains which theoretical techniques were used and why. - (d) Submit the above to the university supervisor of EDU 676. - (3) During the first month of the semester in which the student is enrolled in the counseling internship (EDU 677), the university supervisor will: - (a) Assess the information gathered (the tape, critique, feedback from the field experience supervisor).

-- (b) Discuss with the student any limitations noted. - (c) Prescribe activities to overcome any limitations noted.
+- (2) During the semester when enrolled in EDU 676, the student will: - (a) Prepare a counseling tape demonstrating competencies in the use of microskills within the counseling session. - (b) Prepare a typescript of the tape. - (c) Write a critique of the tape which: - Discusses the issues with the client. - Identifies strengths and limitations of the counselor in exploring issues with the client. - Explains which theoretical techniques were used and why. - (d) Submit the above to the university supervisor of EDU 676. - (3) During the first month of the semester in which the student is enrolled in the counseling internship (EDU 677), the university supervisor will: - (a) Assess the information gathered (the tape, critique, feedback from the field experience supervisor). - (b) Discuss with the student any limitations noted. - (c) Prescribe activities to overcome any limitations noted.